MERGHERS Pilot: MeerKAT discovery of diffuse emission in nine massive Sunyaev-Zel'dovich-selected galaxy clusters from ACT: Cluster sample and observing

 To mitigate the negative effects of short integration times, the total on-source time for each target was broken up into 12--minute scans, each separated by approximately 1\,hour.
 Targets with similar RA were grouped into epochs (or schedule blocks), with each epoch having a maximum RA range of 4\,hours.
 There are three epochs in this pilot study, labelled A, B, and C, the groupings of which are listed in Table \ref{tab:sampleobs}.
 Within a schedule block, scans of different targets were interleaved with each other, with a 2--minute visit to an appropriate phase calibrator after each target scan.
-By grouping targets into RA-constrained schedule blocks, several targets {could} share a phase calibrator, reducing the calibration overhead for that epoch. {As a flux and bandpass} calibrator, PKS\,J1939$-$6342 or PKS\,J0408$-$6545 was observed for ten minutes at the beginning of each epoch, and again every two hours.
+By grouping targets into RA-constrained schedule blocks, several targets could share a phase calibrator, reducing the calibration overhead for that epoch.
+As a flux and bandpass calibrator, PKS\,J1939$-$6342 or PMN\,J0408$-$6545 was observed for ten minutes at the beginning of each epoch, and again every two hours.
+Appendix \ref{app:uv} shows the \emph{uv}-coverage from the final calibrated data from two target observations, with the effect of the chosen observing strategy clearly evident.